misan7/bootcamp-notes/css_notes.md

 **Natural** or **Normal flow** explains the _behaviour_ of the content.

-`block element` = 100% of the windows and are 1 over another.
-You can change their dimensions.
+- `block element` = Ocuppy 100% of the box and is one over another.
+We can change their dimensions.

-`inline element` = take up just the space of its content, they are inline.
-You can't change their dimensions with width, height,...
+- `inline element` = take up just the space of its content, they are inline.
+We can't change their dimensions with width, height,...

-`display: block` and `display: inline` change the behaviour of the box.
+- `display: block` and `display: inline` change the behaviour of the box.

-`display: inline-block` put the elements in one line respecting their properties.
+- `display: inline-block` put the elements in one line respecting their properties.

-`float: left` or `float: right`.
+- `float: left` or `float: right`.
 Float makes float the text.
 The text is adapted but the box is put in other level.

-`clear: both` is for stop the flow.
-Is put on the box that we don't want to float.
+- `clear: both`; to stop the _flow_.
+Clear is put on the box that we don't want to float.

 - [Positioning with **float** and **inline-block**](http://learn.shayhowe.com/html-css/positioning-content/)